 Also of interest is that Haslett has more people living here who work in computers and math than 95% of the places in the US.

 Haslett, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the town.

 The citizens of Haslett are among the most well-educated in the nation: 49.37% of adults in Haslett have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Haslett in 2010 was $40,642, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $162,568 for a family of four.
 However, Haslett contains both very wealthy and poor people as well.

 Haslett is a somewhat ethnically-diverse town.
 The people who call Haslett home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haslett residents report their race to be White, followed by Asian.
 Important ancestries of people in Haslett include German, Irish, English, Polish, and Italian.

 The most common language spoken in Haslett is English.
-Other important languages spoken here include Chinese and Langs. of India.
+Other important languages spoken here include Polish and Spanish.